didenko-ilia/idf-accessibility/README.md

 After you download the jar file of OTP, place it into FOLD.
 As for the GTFS data of Ile de France, you need to download a csv file where you will find the link to download a zip file.
 Place this zip file in FOLD.
 As for Open Street Map (OSM) data, you need to download a pbf file, from the website indicated above, and place it into FOLD.

 Run OTP as explained in the tutorial.
 If you get an "Out of memory" exception, try to increase the memory limits, specified in the parameters.
+For instance, I needed to give 8GB to OTP to make it run for Île de France.

 ## Library Installation
 The script uses two external libraries: libcurl and jansson.
 To instal them (on Linux):